 18) Queen of Tarts

-Whether you are more sweet or savory, Queen of Tarts is the decadent place that will satisfy you.
+Whether you are more sweet or savory, Queen of Tarts is the decadent place to satisfy you.
 Some call it Dublin’s best brunch… Don’t miss Bailey’s cheesecake!

 19) Croke Park Stadium